mahmoodlab/HEST/tutorials/README.md

 ## Contributions

 External contributions are welcome!
-If you have ideas for improving these tutorials or would like to contribute, please feel free to reach out to [gjaume@bwh.harvard.edu](mailto:gjaume@bwh.harvard.edu).
+If you have ideas for improving these tutorials or would like to contribute, please feel free to reach out to [gjaume@bwh.harvard.edu](mailto:gjaume@bwh.harvard.edu) (cc: [homedoucetpaul@gmail.com](mailto:homedoucetpaul@gmail.com)).

 If you encounter any issues, please check the GitHub Issues section, as other users might have already faced similar challenges.